Out all hours or got a midnight craving you can't shake? No judgment. Here's where you'll find us when we need a late

 We love to eat; and yes we’re up for it all hours.
 After a long night out drinking, partying or sadly, working in Singapore, sometimes, the only way to make everything feel better is to treat yourself with some serious grub.
 Well here you go, the ultimate list of late-night joints to hit up for supper in Singapore.
 Pssst… we covered all the corners of the island!

-It’s only right to have supper at this cloak-and-dagger burger place in Amoy Street.
+It’s only right to have supper at this cloak-and-dagger burger place on Amoy Alley.
 Delicious and greasy is how a great late-night burger should be and they absolutely nailed it.
 The menu is simple, just different variations of a classic burger with a thick juicy beef patty.
 Don’t worry, we also have a vegetarian option now in the form of a mushroom burger.
 Ask for no mayo and you’ve got yourself a vegan burger.
 Now everyone’s happy.

 Burger Joint; #01-03, 115 Amoy Street, Singapore 069935, p.
 6221 8648; Opening Hours: Mon-Wed: 11:30am-11pm (last order 9:30pm), Thurs-Sat: 11:30am-12am (last order 11:30pm), Sun: 11:30am-8pm (last order 8pm)